 - Adds decorative beauty to garden paths and front walks

-- No need to place near electric outlet
+- No need to place it near the electric outlet

 Details: Solar path lights come in many varieties and should be located in areas that receive full sun.
 This will allow your landscape lighting to store up enough energy to emit light come nightfall.
 As these tend not to shine as bright as electric lights, consider buying more than you think you may need to achieve the right intensity.